Access to eye care services during Covid

 - a problem with contact lenses

-If you are told to go to the opticians and you think you have any coronavirus symptoms, tell your practice, but do not visit them.
+If you are told to go to the opticians and you think you have any Covid-19 symptoms, tell your practice, but do not visit them.

-Most eye clinics in hospitals are providing routine appointments and ensuring that it is safe for everyone to attend, sometimes online appointments are being offered.
+Most eye clinics in hospitals are giving routine appointments.
+So that it is safe for everyone to attend, sometimes online appointments are being offered.
 If you receive an appointment you should attend if you can, if you are shielding contact the clinic for their advice.

-More information on eye care during the coronavirus crisis from the College of Optometrists.
+More information on eye care during Covid-19 from the College of Optometrists.

 Advice for people supporting someone with a learning disability or who is autistic

-We know how important it is for everyone who has a learning disability or is autistic to have regular eye tests, because they are 10 times more likely to have eye problems and because they may struggle to communicate changes or issues.
+We know how important it is for everyone who has a learning disability or is autistic to have regular eye tests.
+They are 10 times more likely to have eye problems and they may struggle to communicate changes or issues.

-We all have a responsibility to look for signs and symptoms of eyesight changes in people we support, so that we can take action and prevent them from unnecessarily losing their sight during this time.
+We all have a responsibility to look for signs and symptoms of eyesight changes in people we support.
+We can take action and prevent them from unnecessarily losing their sight during this time.
 Our free resources can help.

 Our easy-to-use Functional Vision Assessment (FVA) tool helps to simplify this process

 A Functional Vision Assessment gives an indication of how well someone uses their sight in everyday life.
 It's designed to be filled in by someone who knows the person well, like a carer, supporter or learning disability professional.
-As we're all likely to be staying around the same few people at the moment and spending more time together, there will be more opportunities to make observations about how people are using their vision.
+As we're all likely to be staying around the same people at the moment, there will be more opportunities to observe how people are using their vision.